Role of interlayer shear phonons on lattice symmetry switching in the transition metal dichalcogenide WTe$_{2}$: Abstract

 \section{Abstract}

 Coherent phonon control using ultrashort pulse trains is the key to realizing structural phase transitions in solids by non-thermal pathways.
-By combining double-pulse excitation and time-resolved second harmonic generation techniques under high-density electronic excitation in a 2D layered material, WTe$_{2}$, we demonstrate that the lattice symmetry switching from the Weyl semimetallic T$_{d}$ to the semimetallic 1T$^{\prime}$ phases is independent of the amplitude of the coherent interlayer shear phonons.
+By combining double-pulse excitation and time-resolved second harmonic generation techniques under high-density electronic excitation in a 2D layered material, WTe$_{2}$, we demonstrate that the lattice symmetry switching from the Weyl semimetallic $T_{d}$ to the semimetallic 1$T^{\prime}$ phases is independent of the amplitude of the coherent interlayer shear phonons after the arrival of the second pump pulse.
 This finding provides new insights into the mechanisms for symmetry switching that electronic excitation-driven shear sliding plays a dominant role.

 Photons excite multiple degrees of freedom in matter and induce cooperative phase transitions between electronic and lattice systems via non-thermal pathways.
 This phenomenon, known as photo-induced phase transition (PIPT) \cite{KOSHIHARA20221}, has been a prominent theme in ultrafast spectroscopy applied to topics ranging from photochemistry to solid-state physics for several decades.
 In classical (incoherent) PIPT, a new phase emerges due to energy relaxation of electronic excited states \cite{KoshiharaPRB1990}, while in quantum (coherent) PIPT, a transition to a new phase occurs due to coherent control of the electronic or lattice system \cite{Iwai2006PRL,Horstmann2020Nature}.
 Variable time-resolved measurements have made it possible to realize and observe PIPT in liquid crystals \cite{hada2019ultrafast}, phase-change materials \cite{Makino2011Opex}, and correlated materials \cite{Perfetti2006PRL, Fausti2011Science}.
 Furthermore, control of ultrafast phase transition based on coherent PIPT is crucial not only for understanding the origin of phase transitions but also for applications such as terahertz frequency-driven optoelectronic memory devices \cite{Xiao2020Berry}.
 One promising approach for coherent PIPT is optical pulse-train excitation by tuning the time interval between pump pulses \cite{weiner1990femtosecond, hase1996APL, JHKim2009PRL}.
 This excitation scheme allows for the exploration of far non-equilibrium states and coherent control of electronic and structural phases, which is not possible with single-pulse excitation.
 For example, sub-picosecond electron interference and scattering dynamics \cite{hu2012delayed,Kimata2020PRBCoherent,iwasaki2023electronic}, photo-induced hidden states \cite{yusupov2010NatPhys,Zong2021PRL,mizukoshi2023APL, maklar2023SciAdvHidden}, and optical control of structural phases \cite{hase2015femtosecond,Horstmann2020Nature} have been investigated.